 Supply chains are long and often complex, and it is possible to have contamination at many stages.
 To ensure that our food remains safe and healthy, governments impose rules and regulations, followed up with monitoring and evaluation.
 However, each action requires additional costs that ultimately trickle down to the consumer.

-Canada also uses the Hazard Analysis Critical Control Point (HACCP), which is recommended by the United Nations, to prevent and minimize food hazards.
+Canada also used the Hazard Analysis Critical Control Point (HACCP), which is recommended by the United Nations, to prevent and minimize food hazards.
 The system relies on seven principles:

 - Principle 1: Hazard analysis/planning to identify and mitigate risk